gphilipp/react-native-with-clojurescript/README.md

 ## Troubleshooting
+-  `nth not supported on this type cljs.core/PersistentHashMap` Often caused by an invalid destructuring, usually a wrong call to rf/dispatch (missing params, or forgot to add []).

 - `Undefined is not an object (evaluating 'blah.core.init.call')` This is usually a compilation issue.
 Perform a `lein cljs build` to locate the problem.